FALL 2023 THESIS DEFENSE TIMELINE

 Friday, September 2

 Final date to submit a complete draft of your thesis to your major professor.
 You and your major professor then have two weeks to make any needed revisions before a final copy is distributed to the committee.
-We assume that you have been working with your major professor and your committee all along, but by this time you should have put together a complete draft.
+We assume that you have been working closely with your major professor and your committee for quite some time, but by this time you should have put together a complete draft.

 Final date to distribute the final copy of your thesis to your committee members.
 Your committee has two weeks to read your thesis before deciding whether or not you are ready to defend.
 The committee may also request changes before the defense takes place.
 Although a defense time and date will be reserved soon after distribution, please be aware that this might be canceled or rescheduled if your committee does not approve your thesis for a defense.

-Absolute last day the Graduate Advisor will schedule a defense.
+Absolute last day the Graduate Program Administrator will schedule a defense.
 The committee may request changes before final approval.

 Wednesday, November 23 (please note that this is during Thanksgiving Break)

-Final date to submit the Defense Approval Form and final copy of your thesis to the Graduate School for a December graduation.
-This means all suggested changes have been made and your major professor has given final approval of these changes.
+Final date to submit the Approval Form for Master’s Thesis and Final Oral Examination and final copy of your thesis to the Graduate School for a December graduation.
+“Final” means that all suggested changes have been made and approved by your major professor.

 MA students are required to write and defend a thesis in order to graduate.